aallam/openai-kotlin/README.md

     implementation "com.aallam.openai:openai-client:<version>"
 }
 ```

 2. Choose and add to your dependencies one of [Ktor's engines](https://ktor.io/docs/http-client-engines.html).

 > Alternatively, you can use [openai-client-bom](openai-client-bom/)

 ### Multiplaform

-In multiplatform projects, add openai client dependency to `commonMain`, and choose an [engine](https://ktor.io/docs/http-client-engines.html) for each target.
+In multiplatform projects, add openai client dependency to `commonMain`, and choose
+an [engine](https://ktor.io/docs/http-client-engines.html) for each target.

 ## 💡 Getting Started

 Create an instance of `OpenAI` client:

 ```kotlin
 val openAI = OpenAI(apiKey)
 ```

 Use your `OpenAI` instance to make API requests:

+#### Models

 <details>
   <summary><strong>List models</strong></summary>